Follow these steps to find out how to start a blog and promote it online

 Other than sharing on social media, there are more advanced and very efficient ways to promote yourself online.

 Bloggers love to help each other out and you’ll find out that the entire community is very united, bloggers normally know each other and, rather than competing with each other, they work together often.

-With guest posting, bloggers let you publish content on their websites so you can tap into their audiences and gain awareness, traffic and make your name mentioned in your niche.
+With guest posting, bloggers let you publish content on their websites so you can tap into their audiences and gain awareness, and traffic and make your name mentioned in your niche.